Journal of Building Physics

 The Journal of Building Physics is a peer-reviewed scientific journal that covers the field of building construction.
-The editor-in-chief is Mark Bomberg (Syracuse University).
+The editor-in-chief is Dominique Derome (Université of Sherbrooke).
 It was established in 1979 and is published by SAGE Publications in association with International Council for Research and Innovation in Building and Construction.

 Abstracting and indexing

 The journal is abstracted and indexed in Scopus and the Science Citation Index Expanded.
-According to the Journal Citation Reports, its 2013 impact factor is 1.027.
+According to the Journal Citation Reports, its 2023 impact factor is 2.69.